hujhax/austin-improv-wiki/Performers/Cody Dearing.md

 While living near Dallas, Cody began teaching and performing at the Dallas Comedy House.
 He taught levels 3 and above.

 In 2010 Cody moved back to Austin, and began teaching, performing, and directing there.
-Specifically, Cody began teaching Level 4 (the Harold) at [[Coldtowne Theater]].
+Specifically, Cody began teaching Level 4 (the Harold) at [[Theatres/Coldtowne Theater|Coldtowne Theater]].

 In 2013 Cody became the Artistic Director as well as the Education Director for ColdTowne Theater.
 He oversees the operation of the training center, and creates the performance schedule for ColdTowne.